7aman/ezsub/wiki/Install.md

 pip install --upgrade ezsub
 ```

-And if you have `git` installed on your system, you can install "in-progress" version from github repository.
+You can also install "in-progress" version from github repository.

 - Install latest "in-progress" version from github (not recommended):